kuanliang/KuanLiang.github.io/_posts/2016-06-04-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: markdown language
-subtitle: Each post also has a subtitle
+subtitle: basic usage of markdown language
 ---

-You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+Here is a [5 minutes markdown tutorial](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**